Greeley County Courthouse

 Over the years, Greeley County has faced its share of challenges, including the harsh Dust Bowl era of the 1930s and the decline of small family farms.
 However, the community's resilience and resourcefulness have allowed it to adapt to changing times.
 Today, Greeley County continues to be a predominantly agricultural region while also attracting visitors with its natural beauty and recreational opportunities.
 The county's history serves as a testament to the perseverance and determination of its residents, who strive to preserve their heritage while embracing the future.

-This timeline provides a condensed summary of the historical journey of Greeley County, Kansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Greeley County, Kansas.

 • 1873: Greeley County was established on March 20, 1873, by the Kansas Legislature.